wsmelojr/blockmeter/README.md

 ./installFabric.sh
 ```

-**OBSERVATION**: you do not need to run the script as *sudo*.
+**OBSERVATION**: You do not need to run the script as *sudo*.
 The script will automatically ask for your *sudo* password when necessary.
 That is important to keep the docker containers running with your working user account.

 ### 2. Generate the MSP artifacts

-Before to execute this step, check if the environment variable FABRIC_CFG_PATH is properly defined.
+Before executing this step, check if the environment variable FABRIC_CFG_PATH is properly defined.
 If it is not, uncomment the following line in the script [ptbMSP.sh](tls/mspPTB.sh).

 ```console
 export FABRIC_CFG_PATH=$PWD